HammoudG/APLA_Dataset/README.md

 Data_APLA_1 and Data_APLA_Maps are slightly modified versions of the dataset above, which allows to better plot, map or chart certain variables.

 APLA Database.xlx is the original APLA Dataset.
+APLA Liberalisation and APLA Regulatory Complexity include the files where the calculation of the two dependent variables was conducted.